micropython/micropython/docs/esp32/quickref.rst

 -------

 The Counter (Pulse Counter) counts the number of rising and/or falling edges of an input signal.
 It is a 64-bit signed hardware-based counter.
-Counter and Encoder share the same hardware peripheral, the total summary available number of Counter and Encoder is up to 8.
+Counter and Encoder share the same PCNT hardware peripheral, the total summary available number of Counter and Encoder is up to 8.

 See :ref:`pcnt.Counter <pcnt.Counter>` for details.
 Simplest usage is::